Bedework/bw-dav-tester/README.md

 	Argument: 'badhrefs'
 		A set of hrefs for which a non-2xx response status is required.

+	Argument: 'nohrefs'
+		?.

+	Argument: '<Status-code>'
+		Value is an href for which the given response status is required.

+	Argument: 'count'
+		Single value count of OK responses (-1 for some reason?).

+	Argument: 'totalcount'
+		First value count of OK responses.
+Second number of !OK responses

+	Argument: 'ignoremissing'
+	    No value - ignore extra ok or bad responses not in expected sets.

+	Argument: 'responsecount'
+		Single value count of responses.

 	Argument: 'prefix'
-		A prefix that is appended to all of the specified okhrefs and badhrefs values.
+		A prefix that is prepended to all of the specified okhrefs and badhrefs values. "-" signifies no prefix.

 	Example: